-- NOTE: Refer to the Emulex Software Kit Migration User Guide for information about installing drivers on a system that contains a mix of OneConnect[®] and LightPulse[®] adapters. - Driver diagnostics Determines whether the driver is operating properly. - Silent installation mode Suppresses all screen output (necessary for unattended installation). - NOTE: AutoPilot Installer does not allow you to install the driver if the minimum Windows service pack or Microsoft Storport driver update is not installed.
+- NOTE: Refer to the Emulex Software Kit Migration User Guide for information about installing drivers on a system that contains a mix of OneConnect® adapters and FC HBAs. - Driver diagnostics Determines whether the driver is operating properly. - Silent installation mode Suppresses all screen output (necessary for unattended installation). - NOTE: AutoPilot Installer does not allow you to install the driver if the minimum Windows service pack or Microsoft Storport driver update is not installed.